cysouw/diathesis/text/c01_introduction.md

 In this book, each diathesis has its own sub-subsection with an unique section header that can be used as a name to refer to the diathesis (e.g. [@sec:participles-werden-passive] on the *werden + Partizip* passive).
 Many of these unique names are quite boring, but hopefully descriptively useful for future reference.
 Individual verbs (often with concrete examples) are listed with each diathesis to show the extend of its applicability.
 Neither these lists of verbs nor the examples are intended to be exhaustive in any way.
 They should be seen as a first step towards more in-depth research into individual diatheses or into the different constructional possibilities that exist for individual verbs.

-The current attempt to present a all-encompassing survey of German diathesis builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
+The current attempt to present a all-encompassing survey of German diatheses builds on a rich scholarly tradition (with many scholarly precursors to be cited in appropriate places throughout this work).
 A comparable and highly influential survey of diathesis for English is Levin [-@levin1993], followed by a similar attempt for German by Sauerland [-@sauerland1994].
 A recent cross-linguistic survey of valency and diathesis in this tradition is edited by Malchukov & Comrie [-@malchukov2015a], which also includes data on German [@haspelmath2013a].
 Independent of Levin's work, there is a long tradition in the German grammatical literature to investigate diathesis, e.g. as '*Konversenverhältnis der Aktanten*' [@eroms1980: 24; cf. @heringer1968].
 Basic summaries of german diathesis in the context of valency can be found in Eroms [-@eroms2000: Ch.
 10] or Ágel [-@agel2000: Ch.
 6].
 There even exist a few monographs about specific German diatheses [e.g. @leirbukt1997; @holl2010; @jager2013] and recently some corpus studies into the effect of specific diatheses on individual verbs have appeared [@devaere2018; @imo2018; @dux2020: Ch.
 6].

 Diathesis is of course closely linked to the concept of valency, so the groundbreaking valency dictionary for German by Helbig and Schenkel [-@helbig1991] deserves mentioning.
 They identify the problem that certain verbs can be used in different constructions, but diatheses are not investigated consistently in their dictionary.
 Another highly influential valency dictionary for German, edited by Schumacher [-@schumacher1986], discusses passive diatheses for all verb.
 I see the current survey of German diatheses as a first step in extending such valency dictionaries into even more all-encompassing dictionaries that discuss all possible clause constructions for each verb.